 Peripheral vascular disease (PVD) causes your blood flow to be compromised and can increase your risk for varicose veins and blood clots.
 The medical team at Phoenix Heart is experienced at the prevention, diagnosis, and treatment of peripheral vascular diseases, including peripheral artery disease.
-For an expert consultation and treatment plan, call or book an appointment with a Phoenix Heart office in Glendale, Goodyear, Anthem, Avondale, Scottsdale and Black Canyon City, Arizona.
+For an expert consultation and treatment plan, call or book an appointment with a Phoenix Heart office in Glendale, Goodyear, Anthem, Buckeye, Laveen, or Black Canyon City, Arizona.

 Peripheral vascular disease (PVD) is a term that refers to several conditions that affect blood flow through the arteries, veins, capillaries, and lymph vessels located away from the heart itself.
 PVD particularly affects the extremities, most often the legs.